jihongliu2024/jihongliu.github.io/_pages/conference-2021.md

 Principal Investigators

-* willingness to pariticipate conference surveys
+* willingness to participate conference surveys
 * response to the question: "Please provide a brief summary of your views regarding **good** mentorship of early career researchers, including your commitment to inclusive mentorship and practices in support of diversity and equity.
 (Max.
 360 characters)"
 * country of current research institution
 * interest in supplying a poster presentation

 # Sponsors

-This event was funded in full by an grant from Code for Science & Society, made possible by grant number GBMF8449 from the Gordon and Betty Moore Foundation
+This event was funded in full by a grant from Code for Science & Society, made possible by grant number GBMF8449 from the Gordon and Betty Moore Foundation